 A period certain or installment refund option will assure that the entire deposit is paid out either to the owner(s) or the named beneficiaries.
 The commonly told myth that the insurance company keeps all residual funds at passing is untrue.

 A life annuity with a period certain is most commonly purchased.
 This option provides interest payments for the life of the owner(s).
 If death occurs before the period certain has been reached, then the remaining account value is paid to a beneficiary.
 This guarantees the return of principal and interest while also establishing a lifetime income stream.

-For example: If a life annuity with a 20 year period certain is purchased, then the annuity will make payments to the owner or named beneficiaries for a minimum of 20 years.
+For example: If a life annuity with a 20-year period certain is purchased, then the annuity will make payments to the owner or named beneficiaries for a minimum of 20 years.
 After 20 years, the annuity will continue to make payments to the owner(s) for their lifetimes.
-In this example however, no payments would be made to the beneficiaries if death occurs beyond the 20 year period certain.
+In this example, however, no payments would be made to the beneficiaries if death occurs beyond the 20-year period certain.

 Several insurance companies offer inflation protection on the future stream of income.
 If desired, you can purchase a plan offering an inflation rider – usually 2%-5%.
-Others can grow the based on the Consumer Price Index.
+Others grow based on the Consumer Price Index.

 Not all annuity accounts start income right away.
 In fact, many will defer income for months or several years in order to allow the principal to grow further and the payments to be larger.
 These insurance contracts are called deferred income annuities and are often used to create guaranteed income during retirement.

 In other cases, immediate annuities are purchased to provide creditor protection from a lawsuit or to avoid Medicaid recapture.
-An immediate annuity can also be funded as part of a structured settlement in order to setup reliable income for an injured party.
+An immediate annuity can also be funded as part of a structured settlement in order to set up reliable income for an injured party.